Blog icon

 Our response

-Engaging with Indigenous communities
+Engaging with Aboriginal and Torres Strait Islander communities

 Indigenous cultural knowledge and environmental insight built over many generations is increasingly being recognised as key to managing Australia's environment and ongoing stewardship of Country and must be part of the story that describes the nation's resilience to drought.

-The Cultural Indicators for Drought Resilience project aims to give Indigenous communities a voice in drought decision-making and planning.
+Our research aims to give Indigenous communities a voice in drought decision-making and planning.
 It allows the sharing of benefits and the application of local knowledge to tackle Australia's major challenges.
 Our co-designed approach will benefit each community and contribute to our national understanding.

 Keep Country strong against drought